olpia/beeping-client/README.md

 This is a simple client to use with [beeping](https://github.com/yanc0/beeping) made by YancO.
 You can use this client in a cron or with [dkron](http://dkron.io) to check the response time of your website and the validity of your SSL certificates.
-The client will redirect the Pingmeback return in a backend that you will specified (graphite by default)
+The client will redirect the Beeping return in a backend that you will specified (graphite by default)

 Thanks to :
 * YancO for his good work on [beeping](https://github.com/yanc0/beeping)